freitas-rodrigo/FreeEnergyLAMMPS/README.md

 cd frenkel_ladd
 bash job.sh
 ```
 In my personal laptop it took about 40 seconds to run the calculation for 6 different temperatures.
-After the calculations are run, it is necessary to perform the lambdba integration and plot the results:
+After the calculations are done, it is necessary to perform the lambdba integration and plot the results:
 ```
 cd post_processing
 python integrate.py